What is Organic Gardening?

 - Water - Gardeners have access to water and watering cans.

 - Activities - Potlucks and workdays are offered during the growing season to encourage camaraderie and enjoyment among the gardeners.
 Various classes and workshops are also periodically planned to encourage greater awareness of organic gardening techniques.

-- SMLC Information - Gardeners will receive the SMLC newsletter and email/postcard announcements about SMLC projects and activities.
+- SMLC Information - Gardeners will receive the SMLC newsletter and email/postcard announcements about SMLC events and volunteer workdays.